koopa31/SegSRGAN/README.md

 > * **snapshot_folder** (string): path of the folder in which the weights will be regularly saved after a given number of epochs (this number is given by **snapshot** (integer) argument).
 But it is also possible to continue a training from its saved weight, adding the following parameters:
 > * **folder_training_data** (string): folder where temporary files are written during the training (created at the begining of each epoch and deleted at the end of it)
 > * **interp** (string): Interpolation type which is used for the reconstruction of the high resolution image before
 >applying the neural network.
-Can be either scipy or sitk (scipy by default).
+Can be either 'scipy' or 'sitk' ('scipy' by default).
 The downsampling method associated to each
 >interpolation method is different.
-With scipy, the downsampling is performed by a scipy method whereas we perform a classical,
+With Scipy, the downsampling is performed by a Scipy method whereas we perform a classical,
 >manual downsampling for sitk.
 >
 #### Network architecture options :